-Winners in Taiwan offshore industry are the ones who manage to mix the right ingredients of feasible business models and political understanding to avoid any stakeholders loose face, which is critical in Asian culture.
+Winners in Taiwan's offshore industry are the ones who manage to mix the right ingredients of feasible business models and political understanding to avoid any stakeholders loosing face, which is critical in Asian culture.

 Every ingredient is related to different authorities and has different maturity levels so your profit margin and success rate will heavily be affected by local planning and negotations.

 - Political: China is a sensitive issue.
 Turbine components, installation vessels alongside with direct investments from China are not allowed.

 - Legal: Agreements with local fishermen is complicated and a set of new legal requirements for the development phase is expected to be introduced at some point.

 - Commercial: Curtailment and potential change of the Renewable Energy Act, currently securing 20 year fixed prices.